yugabyte/platform-go-client/README.md

-# Go API client for ywclient
+# Go API client for v1

 ALPHA - NOT FOR EXTERNAL USE